ChrisDavison/recipes/starters-and-sides/chickpea-salad.md

----
-title: Chickpea Salad
+# Chickpea Salad
----

 Bit too much chilli in it, and the salad was generally a bit bland.
 Sauce was enjoyable, but the flavours of chickpea, feta, spinach, and dressing just felt a bit disparate.

-## Ingredients
+Ingredients

 -   1 can chickpeas (drained and rinsed)
 -   handful of spinach